vegaprotocol/vega-monitoring/README.md

 #### 2. Network History Segments

 Network History is a way of storing Data Node state in segments created every X blocks, and sharing them through IPFS.
-In here we store segment hashes available from specified list of Data Nodes. [table](sqlstore/migrations/0002_segments.sql)
+Here we store segment hashes available from a specified list of Data Nodes. [table](sqlstore/migrations/0002_segments.sql)

 #### 3. CometBFT Txs